 In 1977, the City offered the Library the opportunity to temporarily put a branch library in the main Complex building, in the rooms which had once served as the kitchen and dining room.
 The Library opened the new 4,200 square foot Annie Wittenmyer Branch on April 3, 1978.
 This facility was designed to hold approximately 20,000 books, along with seating and program space.

 By the mid-1980s, the city of Davenport was steadily growing, both to the west and to the north.
 It was decided that the aging Annie Wittenmyer Branch, located only 3 miles from the central, downtown library, no longer functioned well and needed to be replaced with branches in the areas of the city that were expanding.
 A site chosen in 1992 and a library plan developed, but a variety of obstacles cropped up causing delays and repeated relocating.
 Finally, in 2001, the newly-elected mayor and city council identified the construction of new library branches as a high priority.
 A new location was selected for the first branch and land was purchased.

 In November 2003, the voters chose to approve an operational levy to provide funding to run two new branches.
 Ground was broken at 3000 N. Fairmount Street for the first branch.
 The Annie Wittenmyer Branch was closed for good in November of 2005, and its collections tranferred to the new Fairmount Branch, which officially opened in January of 2006.

-The construction of the second branch, at 6000 Eastern Avenue, began in July of 2009, and can be followed here.
+The construction of the second branch, at 6000 Eastern Avenue, began in July of 2009.
 The branch opened in July of 2010 and earned its LEED certification from the U.S. Green Building Council in August of 2011,